Q. Who among the following Viceroys became a victim of one of the convicts during his visit to the Andamans?

 Answer: Bengal

-• Q. Which of the following act led to the introduction of dual system of government in India?
+• Q. Which of the following Act, ensured the establishment of the supreme court in India?

 A)The Regulating Act, AD 1773